 Because the field is fairly new, though, there's a lot of uncertainty on exactly what it means to be a financial therapist.
 While some in the profession think it's possible to assume the role of both financial professional and counselor, others aren't so sure.
 (Related: Two types of financial professional)

 Richard Kahler, founder of Kahler Financial Group, is a traditional financial professional, but he's a big believer in financial therapy.
-However, he says, rather than trying to master two complicated professions, he prefers to work alongside a licensed traditional therapist with a client, so that client can truly have the best of both worlds.
+However, he said, rather than trying to master two complicated professions, he prefers to work alongside a licensed traditional therapist with a client, so that client can truly have the best of both worlds.

 "Can one person play both roles?" he asked rhetorically in an interview.
 "The answer is, it depends.
 The idea of putting the two professionals together probably is the best solution.
 Most therapists use the right side of their brain and it's painful being in the numbers world.
 The opposite is true of financial planners.
 Finding one person who can hold competency in both arenas is really hard ...
 You want both of them to have training in the other area, but you want them to be playing to their strengths."

-Kahler says he's currently working in tandem with a licensed therapist in a case involving a mother and a daughter.
+For example, Kahler works in tandem with a licensed therapist in a case involving a mother and a daughter.
 The therapist discusses the emotional end of the financial issues and money management problems.
 He works with the mother to help put together a plan.
 And they speak jointly with the mother or daughter — or the pair together — to ensure the emotional and financial issues are resolved.
 (Related: Talking money with an aging parent)

 Indeed, given the relative paucity of financial therapists to the money management industry at large, it is likely that consumers are more likely to encounter financial professionals that work with or suggest using a particular therapist should there be a need for a financial therapy type of approach.
 And, as the concept spreads, it may be an avenue more and more financial professionals suggest over the course of time.